VincentChenSwe/Lottery-Tutorial/PART2.md

 #### 3. Set up Goerli

-In this next step, we will be pointing Hardhat towards the Goerli testnet, which will provide a shared staging environment that mimics mainnet without using real money.
+In this next step, we'll be pointing Hardhat towards the Goerli testnet, which will provide a shared staging environment that mimics mainnet without using real money.
 This means we'll need a wallet with some Goerli ETH funds on it.
 Even if you have a wallet, it is highly recommended that you create a new wallet for testing purposes.

 > Never use a real wallet with real funds on it for development!

 First, lets generate the wallet.
-We will use the [Airnode Admin CLI](https://docs.api3.org/airnode/v0.2/reference/packages/admin-cli-commands.html) to generate a mnemonic, but feel free to create a wallet in any way you see fit.
+We'll use the [Airnode Admin CLI](https://docs.api3.org/airnode/v0.2/reference/packages/admin-cli-commands.html) to generate a mnemonic, but feel free to create a wallet in any way you see fit.

 ```sh
 npx @api3/airnode-admin generate-mnemonic